Good software quality attributes

-Software quality is a fundamental aspect of any software development project.
-This article summarizes key attributes that refer to the characteristics or properties defining the software’s quality.
+Software quality is a fundamental aspect of any project for software engineers.
+This article summarizes key attributes of good software that refer to the characteristics or properties defining the software’s quality.
 These attributes can be further divided into functional and non-functional attributes, which collectively determine the software’s overall quality.

-A well-crafted software package consists of the following attributes, each with its unique specifics:
+A well-crafted good software package consists of the following attributes, each with its unique specifics:

 Among all the attributes, there is one that stands out: the software’s usability from a user experience perspective.
 Even if you have excelled in coding and considered all the other attributes mentioned earlier, poor intuitiveness and flow in the software can undermine everything.